rhul-compsoc/SimpleGUICS2Pygame/Sphinx/index.rst

 (You can also see the online `SimpleGUI documentation on CodeSkulptor`_ or `SimpleGUI documentation on CodeSkulptor3`_.)

-**This is the online HTML documentation of the working version 2.**

 | **Sources** and installers on Bitbucket: https://bitbucket.org/OPiMedia/simpleguics2pygame
 | and on **PyPI**: https://pypi.org/project/SimpleGUICS2Pygame/ .